 As shown in Fig.~\ref{fig:sa2} (3$^\text{rd}$ row vs. 4$^\text{th}$ row or 6$^\text{th}$ row vs. 7$^\text{th}$ row), introducing sliding indices further reduces AR drift, most noticeably by mitigating flicker.
 However, noticeable AR drift still persists, manifesting as inconsistencies.

-\textbf{Sliding Semantics (Fig.~\ref{fig:highlevel_idea}, d).} We here further analyze the effect of Sliding Semantics.
-As discussed in Fig.~\ref{fig:highlevel_idea} and Sec.~\ref{sec:key_issue} (2$^\text{nd}$ part), not only the sink blocks' time indices, their semantic content should also corresponds a moving slice of a minimal drifted, global video manifold that lasts endlessly.
-Since finite-length training cannot naturally realize this, we \textit{approximate} this characteristic by periodically \textit{rolling} the semantic content of latent blocks (synthesized within the training duration) alternatively between forward and reversed orders.
-At each AR step, we update the sink blocks' semantic content as a rolling segment of the within-duration history.
+\textbf{Sliding Semantics (Fig.~\ref{fig:highlevel_idea}, d).} We here further analyze the effect of sliding semantics.
+As discussed in Fig.~\ref{fig:highlevel_idea} and Sec.~\ref{sec:key_issue} (2$^\text{nd}$ part), not only the sink blocks' time indices, their semantic content should also correspond to a moving slice of a minimally drifted, global video manifold that lasts endlessly.
+Since finite-length training cannot naturally realize this, we \textit{approximate} this characteristic by periodically \textit{rolling} the semantic content of sink blocks (synthesized within the training duration) alternatively between forward and reversed orders.
+That is, at each AR step, we update the sink blocks' semantic content as a rolling segment drawn from the within-duration history.
 Following Eq.~\ref{eq:ss} and Eq.~\ref{eq:tr}, with sliding semantics introduced, the conditional distribution is:

 where

 and $\texttt{Roll}(\cdot)$ denotes the rolling operation.
 Specifically:

 where $l\in\{0,1,\cdots,\infty\}$, and $\boldsymbol{\tilde{x}}_i^j$ denotes the reversed form of block $\boldsymbol{x}_i^j$: